Monday, November 6, 2023

 It's the second week of Nonfiction November and the prompt is, How do I choose which non-fiction to read?
 I'd say it's generally by topic, as was this.
 I don't remember where I first saw mention of the biography, but since that review wasn't a pan, and I knew was interested in the subject, I put it on my library holdlist.
 I've read a few other music biographies, though it's not a large category for me.
 General-audience literary criticism is a perennial for me, history--a lot of Ukraine and eastern Europe lately, alas--regularly appears by my reading chair, some (non-technical) philosophy.
 Some books related to professional concerns: computers, finance, containerized shipping.
 Cookbooks.

 I also then to fix on particular authors.
 I read Robert Gerwarth's most recent, November 1918, because I'd enjoyed his earlier book.
 I'm likely to read the new Christopher Clark soon.
 I might also read that earlier Will Hermes.
-And the next book non-fiction book I'll read will score in two categories: it's the latest by Rebecca Solnit, whom I quite like, and it's about her engagement with George Orwell, so literary criticism.
+And the next non-fiction book I'll read will score in two categories: it's the latest by Rebecca Solnit, whom I quite like, and it's about her engagement with George Orwell, so literary criticism.

 Project Gutenberg also has some interesting things, and I sometimes just read from there, mostly because it's so simple to come by, and I want something for the eReader.